rakuri255/UltraSinger/README.md

 You need a cuda device for this to work.
 If you use an MAC-System than sorry, there is no cuda device for MAC machines.

-It is recommended to install the cuda driver for your gpu see [here](https://developer.nvidia.com/cuda-downloads).
+It is recommended, but optional, to install the cuda driver for your gpu see [driver](https://developer.nvidia.com/cuda-downloads).
 Install torch with cuda separately in your `venv`.
-See this [link](https://pytorch.org/get-started/locally/).
+See [tourch+cuda](https://pytorch.org/get-started/locally/).
+Also check you GPU cuda support.
+See [cuda support](https://gist.github.com/standaloneSA/99788f30466516dbcc00338b36ad5acf)

 Command for `pip`:
 ```